Women in film: Feminist film theory

 Coming from a black feminist perspective, American scholar bell hooks put forth the notion of the "oppositional gaze," encouraging black women not to accept stereotypical representations in film, but rather actively critique them.
 Janet Bergstrom's article "Enunciation and Sexual Difference" (1979) uses Sigmund Freud's ideas of bisexual responses, arguing that women are capable of identifying with male characters and men with women characters, either successively or simultaneously.
 Miriam Hanson, in "Pleasure, Ambivalence, Identification: Valentino and Female Spectatorship" (1984) put forth the idea that women are also able to view male characters as erotic objects of desire.
 In "The Master's Dollhouse: Rear Window," Tania Modleski argues that Hitchcock's film, Rear Window, is an example of the power of male gazer and the position of the female as a prisoner of the "master's dollhouse".

 In films, there are power levels between male and female characters, and according to Jean-Anne Sutherland, a Sociology professor at UNCW, there are specific types of power structures in film.
 The different types are; power-over, power-to, and power-with.
 Power-over, when referring to a female character having "power-over," a male character, has the female character being portrayed as having more "masculine," in their physical appearance or interactions.
 This can be shown more in social class and race, and most of the time this is seen in "working class black and white women."
 Power-to, or "empowerment and resistance," can be seen in films mainly about overcoming obstacles and going against "social norms."
 Films that display "power-to," mostly have middle and working class white women at the center of the story.
 Power-with, show an equal balance of power, or male and female characters working with each other rather than against each other.

-Actress Christina Hendricks, who is best known for her TV roles where she portrayed femme fatale Joan Holloway in Mad Men, a period drama that prominently featured sexism and feminism, and Beth Boland in Good Girls, a crime comedy-drama that focuses on the victimization of her character alongside the other two female protagonists, specifically Ruby Hill and Annie Marks starring Retta and Mae Whitman, respectively, attributed her lack of success into sexualization and excessive attention to her bra size.